Sakura-sophie/FPGA-quantum-decoder/README.md

 Simulation often has max timing it can simulate.
 Scale down slowed clock and output_del to ~ 4 and 10 to see logic clearly in waveforms. screenshots  of what simulation waveforms should look like given in docs file.

-Can simulate in Vivado by adding testbench in add sources tab or on platforms such as EDA playground which I prefered.
+Can simulate in Vivado by adding testbench in add sources tab or on platforms such as EDA playground which I found easier and faster to work with.

 1. Add the testbench and set it as the simulation top.
 2. Run Behavioral Simulation.
-3. Inspect waveforms in the Wave window — check detection thresholds trigger correctly, and DAC output matches expected rearrangement sequence for a particular image.
+3. Inspect waveforms in the Wave window and check detection thresholds trigger correctly, and DAC output matches the expected rearrangement sequence for the specific image being used.
-'my_fpga_tb' produces a clock signal of period x ns and feeds simulated image data into the design from a text file synchronously with the 'valid' pulse at regular intervals (longer than that of the slowed clock).
+'my_fpga_tb' produces a clock signal of period x ns and feeds simulated image data into the design from a text file synchronously with the 'valid' pulse at regular intervals (y ns which is longer than that of the slowed clock).

 ## Building & Programming the Red Pitaya